Dr. Muriel Moser-Gerber

 Internationale Konferenz (20.- 22.
 März 2015, Frankfurt am Main) zur kaiserlichen Präsenz im spätantiken Rom.
 Weitere Informationen finden Sie hier.
 Die Beiträge der Konferenz sind, um 4 Aufsätze ergänzt, in Antiquité Tardive 25 (2017) erschienen.

 „Frauen in der politischen Öffentlichkeit.
-Damals und Heute“, 12.
-Februar 2021
+Damals und Heute“

 Lehrforschungsprojekt "Skandal in Rom": Gemeinsam mit meiner Kollegin Dr. Annika Klein habe ich auf der Lehrforschungsplatform USE einige Tweets und Zeitungsbeiträgen veröffentlicht, die die TeilnehmerInnen unserer gleichnamigen Übung ausgehend von antiken Schriftquellen verfasst haben.
 Ziel der Übung war es, die Techniken der Skandalisierung von Personen in römischen Schriftquellen herauszuarbeiten.
 Viel Spaß beim Stöbern!

 I have co-edicted a collective volume on Strategies of Remembering in Greece Under Rome (100 BC - 100 AD), which appeared in the Publications of the NIA (2017).
 My contribution to this volume shows how the Athenian demos reused honorary statues for Roman honorands to attract the attention of (potential) Roman benefactors.
+In other articles, I examine the reused statues as part of Roman memory culture and investigate the usefulness of the concept of 'resilience' for the study of Roman Greece.
 A list of my reviews of book on related topics is included in my list of publications.

 My PhD thesis examined the relationship between emperor(s) and the senates of Rome and Constantinople under Constantine and Constantius II.
-This is the basis of my monograph 'Emperor and Senators in the Reign of Constantius II' , which was published in the Cambridge Classical Studies of Cambridge University Press (December 2018).
+This is the basis of my monograph 'Emperor and Senators in the Reign of Constantius II' , which was published in the Cambridge Classical Studies of Cambridge University Press (December 2018, paperback 2022).

-I am the co-editor of a thematic section on Imperial Presence in Late-Antique Rome, 3rd to 6th century in the international French journal Antiquité Tardive (vol. 25, 2017).
-My articles look at Constans I in Rome, the power of big landowners in the senate of Constantinople, dynastic representation under the sons of Constantine and harbour infrastructure under Constantius II.
-In this context I have also written several book reviews.
+I am the co-editor of the collective volume Women and Justice.
+Female Agency in Late Antique Legal Cultures (under contract with Liverpool University Press) that examines the agency of women in late-antique legal proceedings.
+I have also co-edicted a thematic section on Imperial Presence in Late-Antique Rome, 3rd to 6th century in the international French journal Antiquité Tardive (vol. 25, 2017).
+Together with Dr Monica Hellström, I am running a network on 'Spatial Strategies in Late-Antique Rome'.
+My articles looked at Constans I in Rome, the power of big landowners in the senate of Constantinople, dynastic representation under the sons of Constantine and harbour infrastructure under Constantius II.
+I have also reviewed many publications on late-antique topics.

 - The construction and exercise of political power and imperial authority